srobo/docs/kit/brain_board/python_libraries.md

 # Available Python Libraries

+Out of the box, Python 3.11 comes with a large number of built-in libraries (known as its [standard library](https://docs.python.org/3.11/library/index.html)), useful for a variety of different tasks.
+All modules in the standard library are available to use, both on the robotics kit and simulator.

+## Additional Libraries

+Python has a rich ecosystem of 3rd-party packages available for use outside the standard library, however these need to be installed manually.
+We've pre-selected a few useful libraries and made them available for use in your robot's software.

 If you wish to use a library that isn't in the list, get in contact with us on Discord and have a chat with us about it.

 <div class="info" markdown="1">